 (Since this paper was written a very powerful book on Fascism has been published by Jonah Goldberg.
 This book: Liberal Fascism, is extremely well-documented, and details how American intellectuals and politicians at the beginning of the 20th Century were enamored with the fascist ideas spawned on the continent.
 Goldberg’s conclusion is that they still are!
 Nobody of course ever uses or claims to be a fascist, but the ideas are still present in modern liberalism.
 The synonym for fascist today is corporatism.
 In addition to the works cited in this paper (the one by Wolin in particular), I would also recommend the fine book by John Oswalt, The Bible Among the Myths.
 In this book Oswalt effectively shows that the denial of transcendence is as old as mankind.)

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
-(This paper was originally presented at the annual meeting of the Evangelical Theological Society 11/17/05.)
+This paper was originally presented at the annual meeting of the Evangelical Theological Society 11/17/05.

 1. Example: during the 2000 presidential election when the State of Florida outcome was in dispute a New York Congressman, Jerry Nadler, remarked that “There is a whiff of fascism in the air.”